-© 2021 Lexia Learning LLC, a Cambium Learning[®] Group company.
-Lexia[®], Core5[®], and other trademarks, names, and logos used herein are the property of Lexia Learning and/or its subsidiaries, and are registered and/or used in the United States and other countries.
-Additional trademarks included herein are the property of their respective owners.
+2023 Lexia, a Cambium Learning Group company.
+Lexia, Core5, and other trademarks, names, and logos used herein are the property of Lexia and/or its subsidiaries, and are registered and/or used in the United States and other countries.
+Additional trademarks ncluded herein are the property of their respective owners.
+All rights reserved.